Hampden Park: Structure and facilities

 The redeveloped Hampden has held the top status with the various UEFA stadium categories, holding category four status.
 The Scottish Football Museum, which opened in 2001, is located within Hampden.
 Part of the museum is the Scottish Football Hall of Fame.
 A distinctive feature of the old Hampden, the press box which sat on the roof of the old South Stand, is also exhibited at the museum.
-The offices of the Scottish Football Association, Scottish Premier League and Scottish Football League are all located within Hampden.
+The offices of the Scottish Football Association and the Scottish Professional Football League are located within Hampden.

 Lesser Hampden is a football stadium located immediately beside the western end of Hampden Park.
 The ground was constructed in the early 1920s after additional ground was purchased to expand the main stadium.
 Queen's Park proposed in 1990 to sell off Lesser Hampden to fund redevelopment works on the main stadium, but this was rejected by planners.
-It is used by Queen's Park for training, reserve team matches and youth football.
 Lesser Hampden was refurbished for use as a warm-up area during the 2014 Commonwealth Games.
+When the SFA took ownership of Hampden, new stands were constructed at Lesser Hampden for it to be used again as a football stadium.

 Other uses

 Sports other than football

 Hampden Park has held four full rugby union international matches.
 The first was in 1906, when the Scottish Rugby Union chose to play their match against the touring South Africans at Hampden because no rugby ground could satisfy the demand to see the visitors.
 A crowd of over 30,000 saw Scotland win 6–0.
 The redeveloped Hampden served as one of the 1999 Rugby World Cup venues, over 90 years later.
 Scotland played Romania in a friendly match before the tournament and South Africa played Uruguay in a tournament pool match.
 The only rugby union international played at Hampden since then was in November 2004, between Scotland and Australia.

+Hampden also hosted a club rugby union match between Glasgow Warriors and Edinburgh Rugby on 22 December 2024, the first leg of their tie in the United Rugby Championship and 1872 Cup.
+Glasgow triumphed 33-14 in front of 27,538 fans, a Warriors home record.

 Hampden hosted the Scottish Amateur Athletics Association championships during the 1920s and 1930s, with the original Meadowbank Stadium used as an alternative venue.
 Eric Liddell won the 110, 220 and 440 yard dashes in the 1924 championship.
 His last competition in Britain was the 1925 championship, when he won the 220 yards race for a record fifth time.
 Hampden was temporarily converted to stage the athletics events for the 2014 Commonwealth Games.
 It was also used for the closing ceremony.